triangledirt/obj/README.md

 ## infer from set to set

-These 14 functions return inference properties of the set of objects alib is managing at this time.
-Call them once you've alib_observe()d at least one object
+These 14 functions return inference properties of the set of objects case is managing at this time.
+Call them once you've case_observe()d at least one object

     double case_frequencyi(case_obj_t indicator, case_obj_t target,
       long type);